 In charge of all things Editorial, which means he sits around and thinks about motorcycles, a lot.
 He lives in Cobourg, Ontario, and rides a Harley Low Rider.
 One day, he’ll fix the Suzuki DR600 in his garage and go exploring all those roads that discourage cars on them.
 One day.

-Managing Editor and Guinea Pig
+News Editor and Guinea Pig

 Zac earned his job by crashing the CMG Konker in 2010, proving he was one of the sad few afflicted by the CMG curse.
 Originally from PEI, he now lives down by the river just outside Saint John, New Brunswick, with a collection of tattered Hunter S. Thompson paperbacks.